nicolabs/nicolabs.net/_posts/2016-11-13-Migrating-from-Drupal-to-Jekyll.md

 Beside changing the concept, I'm also changing the platform, moving from self-hosted Drupal to Jekyll on GitHub Pages.

 During this migration I've tried to keep the old URLs still valid by keeping a way to make it through *HTTP redirects*.
-For the fun.
+For fun.

 - Assets (images) are moved to `/assets/blog/...` and specified as is in the markdown sources.
 I could have used Jekyll's features to insert some variable but I did not want to add non-markdown code in the articles' source.
 If the assets were to move again and I would not manage to migrate by server configuration, it should be quite easy to replace all `/assets/blog/...` strings with the correct path.
 - I've used Jekyll's `permalink` option to keep the short URL of the articles so I just have to add an *HTTP redirect* to serve the new blog under the old URLs.